attack-monkey/flat-code-guide/README.md

 - `for` - causes mutation and multiple returns
 - `var` - Is a higher scoped varient of `let` which is no longer needed.
 - `while` - Causes mutation and multiple returns
-- `class` - Is an oo construct that is just not as modular, flexible, or pure as functions and pipes
-- `new` - Is an oo construct that is just not as modular, flexible, or pure as functions and pipes
-- `this` - Is an oo construct that is just not as modular, flexible, or pure as functions and pipes

-> If your project already has banned keywords - well unless you refactor, theres not much you can do, but don't introduce more.
+> If your project already has unsafe keywords - well unless you refactor, theres not much you can do, but think first before adding more.

+## Words that probably indicate that you are thinking in an oo way rather than flat...

+- `class`
+- `new`
+- **`this`**

 ## [Next: Control-Flow](https://github.com/attack-monkey/flat-code-guide/blob/master/Control-Flow.md)